Fall in utah The 12 Best Places to See utah Fall Colors

 Experience Capitol Reef National Park’s rare trifecta of national park beauty, autumnal bounty, and vibrant fall-in Utah colors.

-The park’s historic orchards, remnants of the bygone settlement of Fruita established by Mormon pioneers, offer a unique twist on typical park activities.
 Visitors can partake in seasonal fruit picking, with apples often being the show’s star during autumn months.
 Indulge in freshly picked fruit on-site at no cost, or take home your harvest for a nominal fee.

 Capitol Reef’s allure extends far beyond its fruitful groves.
 The park boasts an array of captivating autumn activities, with scenic hiking trails topping the list.
-For a comprehensive overview of the park’s offerings, consult our detailed guide to Capitol Reef National Park experiences.

 Fall in Utah: Alpine Loop Near Sundance